awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.rpi.md

       cd /boot/
       ```

    1. Use a text editor to open `cmdline.txt`\.
 Append the following to the end of the existing line, not as a new line\.
+You might need to use the `sudo` command to edit as root \(for example, `sudo nano cmdline.txt`\)\.

       ```
       cgroup_enable=memory cgroup_memory=1